mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ------------------------------------------

 With the help of the Lord, members seek to provide for themselves and their families.
 Extended families are encouraged to help as needed.
-When members need additional assistance, they may turn to other sources such as:
+When members need additional assistance, they may turn to other sources.
+These may include:

 * Government and community resources (see [22.12](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number99-p288#title_number99)).